Scroll through the audit logs

 By specifying the property scroll.timeout

 you initialize searching with a scrolling enabled.
 The property is a number, that indicates for how many seconds the scroll context should be opened.
-This value refreshes witch each consecutive search scroll request, so there is usually no need to specify more than a few seconds.
+This value refreshes with each consecutive search scroll request, so there is usually no need to specify more than a few seconds.

 Scrolling enables you to traverse big amount of logs (possibly all of them).
 You can control the amount of returned audit logs by specifying the logsQuery.size